Welcome to the Town Of Sherwood | Clark County, Wisconsin

 Bids shall conform to the requirements of the Specifications noted on the bid form.
 Bid documents shall be obtained from the Town Chairman.
 Bid shall be submitted on Town bid form and signed by the vendor.

-Sealed Bids shall be received by the Town Chairman or Clerk no later than 9 pm on May 9, 2025; bids will be publicly opened and recorded at our monthly May 2025 meeting.
+Sealed Bids shall be received by the Town Chairman or Clerk no later than 6 pm on Tuesday May 13, 2025; bids will be publicly opened and recorded this evening at our monthly May 2025 meeting.
 The vendor is solely responsible for ensuring Bids are received before the deadline at the designated location.
-Call or email Andy Cegielski 715-884-2495 H, 715-53-1385 C, or email acegielski@tds.net for any further information and a bid form.
+Call or email Andy Cegielski 715-884-2494 H, 715-533-1385 C, or email acegielski@tds.net for any further information and a bid form.

 The Town of Sherwood reserves the right to accept or reject any and all Bids.